Key takeaways from Trump’s speech at the Republican National Convention

 Leaning on international crises

-The Russian invasion of Ukraine, Israel’s ongoing war on Gaza and the chaotic US withdrawal from Afghanistan were major themes in Trump’s speech.
+The Russian invasion of Ukraine, Israel’s continuing war on Gaza and the chaotic US withdrawal from Afghanistan were major themes in Trump’s speech.

 The former president painted a world in chaos and pointed the finger at Biden, arguing that the Democrat had weakened US standing overseas.